Luisg882/Mildew-Detection-in-Cherry-Leaves/README.md

 - **Validation:** We will use image analysis techniques such as averaging, variability, and difference images to identify potential visual patterns.
 Comparing these visual patterns will allow us to visually differentiate the two classes of leaves.

 ### Hypothesis 2:
-A machine learning model that can predict wheter a leaf is healthy or infected with powdery mildew with powdery mildew with high accuracy.
+A machine learning model that can predict whether a leaf is healthy or infected with powdery mildew with powdery mildew with high accuracy.
 - **Validation:** We will build a classification model using a dataset of labeled cherry leaf images, healthy vs powdery mildew, and measure its accuracy and loss on predictions.

 ### Business Requirement 1:
 The client is interested in conducting a study to visually differentiate a cherry leaf that is healthy from one that contains powdery mildew.

-**Rational:** To create the visual study we are going to generate several visualizations:
+**Rationale:** To create the visual study we are going to generate several visualizations:
 - **Average Image:** Creating average images of healthy and infected leaves to identify general patterns.
 - **Variability Images:** Displaying the differences between each category to highlight consistent features.
-- **Difference Image:** Creating a differene image between healthy and powdery mildew leaves to highlight the areas of the image that differ the most.
+- **Difference Image:** Creating a difference image between healthy and powdery mildew leaves to highlight the areas of the image that differ the most.

 These visualizations will help answer the business question of whether healthy and infected leaves are visually distinct, and if so, how.

 ### Business Requirement 2:
 The client is interested in predicting if a cherry leaf is healthy or contains powdery mildew.

-**Rationales:** Develop a Machine Learning model that can automatically classify images of healthy or powedery mildew leaves.
+**Rationale:** Develop a Machine Learning model that can automatically classify images of healthy or powedered mildew leaves.
 This involves:
 - **Data Preprocessing:** Resizing, and augmenting the leaf images to ensure they are suitable for machine learning.
 - **Model Development:** Building a Convolutional Neural Network (CNN) to classify the images.
 - **Model Evaluation:** Evaluate the model performance.
-The agreed performace with the client is a accuracy of at least 97%.
+The agreed performance with the client is an accuracy of at least 97%.

 ## ML Business Case